Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ecs-outside-of-games.md

 ---
-title: "A Thought Experiment: Using an ECS Outside of Game Engines"
+title: "A Thought Experiment: Using the ECS Pattern Outside of Game Engines"
 date: "2019-12-28T00:00:00+08:00"
 tags:
 - rust